latticecut/latticecut.github.io/_posts/2019-09-22-structural-deepening.md

 ![Figure 4](/assets/0001_Structural_Deepening_Fig4.png)
 **Figure 4.
 Structure of the main assembly.
 The customer need is supported by a constellation of components and supporting activities - demarcated with a dotted line - that link it to a underlying set phenomena and effects.**

-In practice the *main assembly* refers to a core set of components (or methods) that successfully capture achieve the purpose – plus other assemblies hung off this to support its working, regulate its function, and feed it with energy.
+In practice the *main assembly* refers to a core set of components (or methods) that successfully achieve the purpose – plus other assemblies hung off this to support its working, regulate its function, and feed it with energy.
 Following Adner and Kapoor (Adner and Kapoor 2016[^adnerKapoor2016]) we identify this smallest functional component as the *focal technology* for an analysis at the level of a specific task.

 The key technology is supported in turn by assemblies that require their own sub-components and sub-assemblies: controlling mechanisms, monitoring devices, input and output interfaces and so forth.
 We will refer to this complete set as the *main assembly*.